NicolasBi/Klickety/README.md

 # Klickety
+A simple puzzle game made in Python 3.

-A game where you need to remove all the tiles from the board
+The goal of the game is to remove all the tiles frome the board.

+If you click on one colored tile, all the tiles around it with the same color will disapear.